They’re gorgeous. Where can I get one?

 It’s an inversion of the old way of mapmaking: instead of starting with a blank page, you start with a cluttered map and winnow things out.

+Cartographers.
 There are probably more cartographers working today than ever before: editorial cartographers, interactive cartographers, land management cartographers, atlas cartographers, government cartographers, all sorts of ‘tographers making maps that move, maps that stay still, maps that change by the second, maps of eternal things, load-bearing maps, nonsense maps.
-Earth has never seen so many maps.

 Huh.
 But they don’t look like the old ones.